magento/knowledge-base/src/support-tools/patches-available-in-qpt-tool/mdva-31150-magento-patch-invoice-without-store-credit-info.md

 ---
-title: "MDVA-31150 Magento patch: invoice without store credit info"
+title: "MDVA-31150: invoice without store credit info"
-labels: 2.3.0,2.3.1,2.3.2,2.3.2-p2,2.3.3,2.3.3-p1,2.3.4,2.3.4-p2,2.3.5,2.3.5-p1,2.3.5-p2,2.3.6,2.4.0,2.4.0-p1,2.4.1,API,QPT 1.0.8,Magento Commerce,Magento Commerce Cloud,Quality Patches Tool,credit,invoice,order,store,support tools
+labels: 2.3.0,2.3.1,2.3.2,2.3.2-p2,2.3.3,2.3.3-p1,2.3.4,2.3.4-p2,2.3.5,2.3.5-p1,2.3.5-p2,2.4.0,2.4.0-p1,2.4.1,API,QPT 1.0.8,Magento Commerce,Magento Commerce Cloud,Quality Patches Tool,credit,invoice,order,store,support tools,Adobe Commerce,on-premises,cloud infrastructure
 ---

-The MDVA-31150 Magento patch fixes the issue where an invoice is created without store credit information.
+The MDVA-31150 patch fixes the issue where an invoice is created without store credit information.
 This patch is available when the [Quality Patches Tool (QPT)](https://support.magento.com/hc/en-us/articles/360047139492) v.1.0.8 is installed.
-Please note that the issue will be fixed in Magento version 2.4.2.
+Please note that the issue will be fixed in Adobe Commerce version 2.4.2.

 ## Affected products and versions

-* This patch was designed for Magento Commerce Cloud 2.3.5-p2.
+* This patch was designed for Adobe Commerce on cloud infrastructure 2.3.5-p2.
-* The patch is also compatible with Magento Commerce and Magento Commerce Cloud 2.3.0 to 2.3.5-p2, and 2.4.0 to 2.4.0-p1.
+* The patch is also compatible with Adobe Commerce on-premises and Adobe Commerce on cloud infrastructure 2.3.0 to 2.3.5-p2, and 2.4.0 to 2.4.0-p1.

 >![info]
 >